-Our principal exposures to credit risk is through receivables from the sale of our oil and natural gas production (approximately \$3.5 million at December 31, 2016).
+Our principal exposure to credit risk is through receivables from the sale of our oil and natural gas production (approximately \$12.8 million at December 31, 2017).
 We are subject to credit risk due to the concentration of our oil and natural gas receivables with our most significant customers.
 We do not require our customers to post collateral, and the inability of our significant customers to meet their obligations to us or their insolvency or liquidation may adversely affect our financial results.
-For the fiscal year 2016, sales to two customers, Oxy and Enterprise represented 50% and 42%, respectively, of oil and gas revenues.
-At December 31, 2016, Oxy represented 59% of our accounts receivable and Enterprise represented 32%.
+For the fiscal year 2016, sales to two customers, Oxy and Enterprise represented 76% and 18%, respectively, of oil and gas revenues.
+At December 31, 2017, Oxy represented 88% of our accounts receivable and Plains represented 10%.
+Effective December 1, 2017, Plains began purchasing production previously purchased by Enterprise.
 Due to availability of other purchasers, we do not believe the loss of any single oil or natural gas customer would have a material adverse effect on our results of operations.